Singhom931/BinPacking931/How_to?/README.md

 Click on VS Code to Open VS Code Theme Section
 Click on Modern to go back to Mordern Section

 Click on Windows or Fusion to use Windows or Fusion Style along with your Theme

+#Save and Load
+Click on Save As to Save your Data in Desired Location with a Name
+Once you used Save As You can Simply use Save to overwrite your Previous Save with New One
+Click on Open to Load up Previously Saved Data